Why Should I Consider Forgiveness?

 The Bible states that Jesus went out of his way to meet this unnamed woman.
 He knew she’d be at the well, alone, battling the heat.
 He also knew why she chose this unusual time of day.
 He waited by the well until after his disciples left to get some lunch as he wanted to speak with her alone.
 He knew his disciples were discovering who he was and why he came, but also knew they had so far to go.
 They wouldn’t understand, and so he sat alone, waiting for her to arrive.

 She sauntered toward the well wrapped up in her own thoughts.
-Suddenly she noticed the man sitting quietly and so cautiously walked toward the well, approaching as though she were a dear awaiting a trap.
+Suddenly she noticed the man sitting quietly and so cautiously walked toward the well, approaching as though she were a deer looking for a trap.
 She’d never seen this man before, and she could tell by his dress and demeanor that he was a Jew.
 Jews hated Samaritans, and she didn’t even consider herself an upstanding Samaritan.
 Yet she had to draw from the well for her day’s needs, so she guessed she’d have to deal with whatever this man dished out.

 New Mexico mountain scene